 Origins: We're cautioned not to throw rice at the bride and groom, because the grain will prove harmful to the birds who swoop down

-and fly right when you talk about birds.
+The USA Rice Federation in Houston has a message for advice columnist Ann Landers — straighten up and fly right when you talk about birds.
 In a recent column, Landers warned readers that throwing rice at weddings is unhealthy for our feathered friends: "Please encourage the guests to throw rose petals instead of rice.
 Rice is not good for the birds."

 "This silly myth pops up periodically, and it is absolutely unfounded," responded rice expert Mary Jo Cheesman at the USA Rice Federation.
 Many migrating ducks and geese depend on winter-flooded rice fields each year to fatten up and build strength for their return trek to northern nesting grounds.

 Uncooked, milled rice is no more harmful to birds than rice in the field, Cheesman said.
 The Curator of Ornithology at the University of California at Berkeley agrees.

 "It's a myth.
 There is no reason why birds, including small songbirds, can't eat rice," said Ned Johnson, a professor of biology at Berkeley who lectures frequently on the food and feeding of birds.

 Ann printed a response from one New York ornithologist who took her to task for spreading misinformation:

 I am writing in response to a letter and your answer that appeared in the Ithaca Journal recently.